A client once told me she was feeling grumpy for no obvious reason.

 Assimilation and Integration are Essential

-Once you reach a milestone in your life, you need to take time to assimilate and integrate, or things can suddenly fall apart.
-You need to spend some time in “winter” leaning into your new experiences, consciously letting go, intentionally lying fallow, so you can renew yourself in mind, body, and soul.
+Once you reach a milestone in your life, you need to take time to integrate and regenerate, or things can suddenly fall apart.
+You need to spend some time in “winter,” consciously letting go, intentionally lying fallow, so you can renew yourself in mind, body, and soul.

-If you have a difficult time resting during the “winters” of your life, here are some ideas to help you get started.
+If you have a difficult time resting during the productive spring and summer parts of your life, here are some ideas to help you get started.

 “Winter” Daily Releasing Ritual